davidjamesknight/SQLite_databases_for_learning_data_science/README.md

 ## Credits

-These databases are based on the .csv files in the [data repository](https://github.com/mwaskom/seaborn-data) for `seaborn.load_dataset`.
-They were converted to SQLite using Pandas and SQLAlchemy.
+These databases were created by converting the .csv files in the [seaborn data repository](https://github.com/mwaskom/seaborn-data) to SQLite using Pandas and SQLAlchemy.
 The datasets themselves are all either open source or in the public domain.